pvcraven/2017_web_security/source/final/kyann/index.rst

 There have been several new updates that have been added to ES6 that are based on location.
 These include new formatting functions for time and date, currency, and money.
 They are all built in functions, and the location is based on a BCP 47 language tag.
-Some examples of a BCP 47 language tag included [Arai]_
+Some examples of a BCP 47 language tag included: [Arai]_

 * "hi" - Stands for Hindi